-- Scholarships for Women — Based primarily on gender, but also consider academics, essays, and other considerations
+Scholarships for Women — Based primarily on gender, but also academics, essays, and other considerations

-Veterans or military members on active or reserve duty have several financial aid options open specifically to them.
+Veterans or military members on active or reserve duty have several financial aid options specifically for them.

-A large proportion of military members is eligible for tuition assistance, and each branch determines specific criteria for qualification.
+A large proportion of military members are eligible for tuition assistance, and each branch determines specific criteria for qualification.
 Online programs are popular among servicemen and women because of the long, odd hours they work, the travel involved with training and temporary assignments, and their overseas deployments.
-In fact, the Veterans Administration reports that between 2011 and 2012, 18 percent of military students took all of their classes online.
+In fact, the Veterans Administration reports that between 2011 and 2012, 18% of military students took all of their classes online.

 If you are serving in the military and would like to pursue a college degree, contact your base’s education office for details.
-The staff will be able to give you information on partnerships with local schools, policies on transferring credits, college credit for military experience programs, and CLEP/DANTES testing, which allows service members to receive college credit by testing out of a subject.
+The staff will be able to give you information on:

 College admissions offices can activate your GI Bill benefits, which will be transferred directly to your bank account, not the college.
 Many veterans receive financial aid through grants and loans and use their GI Bill for living expenses while they attend school.
 Others use the GI Bill to pay for their college tuition directly, or to pay for textbooks and supplies.

 Students considering one of Maryville University’s many online degree programs may be eligible for a range of financial aid options.
-Both need- and merit-based assistance, including grants, loans and external scholarships, may be available to those who qualify.
-One of the university’s goal is to make education affordable and accessible to help deserving students fulfill their potential.
+Both need- and merit-based assistance, including grants, loans, and external scholarships, may be available to those who qualify.
+One of the university’s goals is to make education affordable and accessible to help deserving students fulfill their potential.

-Whether you are full-time working parent and/or spouse, a service member on 24-hour shifts, or a recent high school grad looking to pursue an online college education, Maryville University has an online program that can accommodate your needs!
+Whether you’re a full-time working parent and/or spouse, a service member on 24-hour shifts, or a recent high school grad looking to pursue an online college education, Maryville University has an online program that can accommodate your needs.